 Why do I see different balances in Zapper versus my wallet?

-Zapper’s data can lag your wallet by 30 seconds to a few minutes, especially during network congestion.
+Indexed dashboards lag the chain by anything from seconds to several minutes, especially during network congestion — Zapper published no service-level figure, so the “30 seconds to a few minutes” range we used to quote here should be read as a rule of thumb, not a spec.
 Refresh the page or wait a moment.
 If a gap persists, confirm you’re connected to the right wallet and chain.

 What happens if a Zap transaction fails?